neurosity/neurosity-sdk-js/docs/getting-started.md

 ### VSCode

-We'll be using [VSCode](https://code.visualstudio.com/download) to program this tutorial and our extension with powered by Notion.
+We'll be using [VSCode](https://code.visualstudio.com/download) to program this tutorial.
+For a little added fun, we recommend adding the Neurosity VSCode extension to track your flow state while programming.
 Check out our guide to [installing and getting started with VSCode and the Notion extension](https://support.neurosity.co/hc/en-us/articles/360036195712-Installing-and-using-the-VSCode-extension).

 ### Tutorial Repository